No-hair and almost-no-hair results for static axisymmetric black holes and ultracompact objects in astrophysical environments: Almost-no-hair results for horizonless ultracompact objects

 \section{Almost-no-hair results for horizonless ultracompact objects}

-In the static axisymmetric case we have shown that we can find a uniqueness result under complete generality, i.e. without some of the conditions in Israel theorem (which appear necessary in the general static case).
-Let us now consider that instead of black holes we have horizonless ultracompact objects.
-By that we mean material objects whose first equipotential surface outside matter has a very small redshift value, $e^{2U_{\rm surf}} = \epsilon$, but not zero: $0<\epsilon \ll1$.
+For static and axisymmetric black holes we have shown that we can find a uniqueness result under complete generality, i.e. without some of the conditions in Israel theorem, such as the constraint on the topology of the constant redshift surfaces and the finiteness of the area of the minimum redshift surface, which appear necessary in the general static case.
+Now, let us consider the scenario in which, instead of black holes, we are dealing with horizonless ultracompact objects.
+By this, we refer to material bodies whose first equipotential surface outside matter has an extremely high but finite redshift, characterized by a parameter $e^{2U_{\rm surf}} = \epsilon$, where $0 < \epsilon \ll 1$.

-One could think that if no horizon is present, any ultracompact object is possible, for instance compact but finite Curzon objects, thin rings, and non-spherically symmetric ultracompact spheroid objects.
-However, we can devise a new form of no-hair results by requiring that the Kretschmann scalar does not acquire trans-Planckian values, i.e. ${\cal K}< {\cal K}_P=1/\ell_P^4$ with $\ell_P$ representing the Planck length (or, more generally, assuming that all curvature invariants are bounded as proposed in the limiting curvature hypothesis~\cite{Markov1982,Markov1987,Frolov1988,Frolov2021,Frolov2022}).
-This condition replaces the condition that the horizon is regular in the standard theorems.
-As we are going to show this condition puts strong constraints on the type of geometries that one can construct, in particular in the strength of the distortions from spherically symmetric stellar spacetimes that one can generate.
-The idea is that, on the one hand, we should not trust GR anyway when such large curvatures appear.
-On the other hand, one can expect that the dynamics of any system will try to avoid reaching configurations of huge curvatures if there are other possibilities with smaller curvatures available.
-Let us separately analyze the three situations we can have for static and axisymmetric exotic compact objects.
+Given that no-hair theorems require the existence of a horizon one could think that, if no horizon is present, any ultracompact object would be possible, for instance compact but finite Curzon objects, thin rings, and spheroidal but not spherically-symmetric ultracompact objects.
+However, a new form of no-hair results can be obtained by requiring that the Kretschmann scalar does not acquire trans-Planckian values~\cite{Barcelo2019}, i.e. ${\cal K}< {\cal K}_P=1/\ell_P^4$ with $\ell_P$ representing the Planck length.
+More generally, this condition aligns with the limiting curvature hypothesis, which postulates that all curvature invariants should remain bounded~\cite{Markov1982,Markov1987,Frolov1988,Frolov2021,Frolov2022}.
+This curvature constraint effectively replaces the standard condition of a regular horizon in traditional no-hair theorems.
+As we will demonstrate, this constraint imposes stringent limitations on the permissible geometries, particularly in terms of the degree of distortion possible from spherical symmetry.
+The underlying physical motivation is that GR itself becomes unreliable when curvatures reach such extreme values.
+Indeed, this curvature constraint excludes not only non-spherical geometries but also spherically symmetric ultracompact configurations at the Planck scale from the set of plausible spacetime structures.
+This contrasts with the standard Israel theorem for black holes, which remains indifferent to the exact curvature values, as long as it remains bounded.
+In general, the GR dynamics is such that it tends to avoid configurations with extremely high curvatures except in cases where gravity becomes so strong that singularities inevitably form.
+Hence, it is reasonable to expect that any viable theory extending GR would naturally favor configurations with lower curvatures if such alternatives are accessible, thus avoiding configurations with extremely large curvatures.